jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - User can copy the current text in the center to the clipboard
 - View monitors changes in the currently selected text fragment from the position-tracking service
   - Updates the content of the active tab by setting the selected value of the first combobox to the header title of the text fragment.
-# MarkdownCode > services > Theme service
-- The theme service manages the currently selected theme.
-- It allows for selecting a light or dark theme.
-- Components use this service to apply the selected theme.
-- The main window refreshes its content when the theme is updated.

 # MarkdownCode > services > project service
 - The project service is responsible for:
   - Creating a new project: